-Hornady SST Muzzleloader Bullets Review: Excellent Shooting Bullet BUT Not For Hunting?
+Hornady SST Muzzleloader Bullets Review: Excellent Bullet – But Not for Hunting?

-If you've been shooting or hunting for long, you've inevitably heard of the legendary Hornady bullets.
+If you've been shooting or hunting for long, then you've necessarily heard of legendary Hornady bullets.

-However, after hours of researching and several years of muzzleloader hunting, I came away a little disappointed by my findings.
+Sadly, after hours of researching and several years of muzzleloader hunting, I was a little disappointed by my findings.

-Grab your favorite beverage and keep reading to determine for yourself!
+Grab your favorite beverage and keep reading to see for yourself.

 Hornady SST Muzzleloader Bullets Overview

 Hornady is one of the most respected names in the ammunition industry.
-So, when they decided to bring their Flex Tip bullets to the muzzleloader space with their Hornady SST-ML, many hunters were ecstatic, myself included.
+When they decided to bring their patented Flex Tip to the muzzleloader space with their Hornady SST-ML bullet, many hunters were ecstatic – myself included.

-Hornady Flex Tip bullets have proven to have excellent terminal performance thanks to the polymer tip (inserted into what is essentially an XTP bullet) that increases accuracy, trajectory, and expansion.
+The Hornady Flex Tip bullet has excellent performance thanks to its polymer tip (which isinserted into what is essentially an XTP bullet), which enhances accuracy and expansion.

-The Hornady SST-ML was designed to increase the accuracy and trajectory of your black powder rifle, meaning long-range muzzleloader hunting was much more of a possibility than ever before.
+The Hornady SST-ML is designed to increase the accuracy of your black powder rifle, as well as flatten the trajectory it produces.
+The payoff?
+Easier long-range muzzleloader hunting ever before.

-Hornady SST muzzleloader bullets come in a few options, which we will discuss further in a section below.
+Hornady SST muzzleloader bullets come in a few options (which we will discuss further in a section below).
 The two primary options are the Hornady SST Low Drag Sabot and the Hornady SST-ML Speed Sabot.
-A .45 or .50 caliber bullet are your only options in 200, 250, and 300-grain bullets.
+The .45 or .50 caliber bullets are your only options in 200, 250, and 300 grain weights.

-I typically shoot T / C Shockwave bullets, which are the sister bullet to the Hornady SST muzzleloader, meaning they're basically the same spire point bullet but sold by different companies.
-Hornady produces the Shockwave for Thompson / Center, which markets it under its name and changes the color of the polymer tip to yellow.
+I typically fire Thompson/Center Shockwave bullets, which are the sister bullet to the Hornady SST muzzleloader.
+They're basically the same spire point bullets – just sold by different companies.
+Hornady produces the Shockwave for T/C, albeit with a distinctive yellow tip instead of their usual red one.

-While most muzzleloader hunters prefer to shoot mule deer, whitetail, and elk within 100 yards, SST bullets can accurately make a 200-yard shot.
-Muzzleloaders have come a long way from shooting inaccurate lead round balls with unreliable primers to inline rifles with incredibly accurate sabot slugs with primers that consistently ignite the black powder.
+While most muzzleloader hunters prefer taking mule deer, whitetail, and elk within 100 yards, SST bullets can accurately make shots out to 200 yards.
+Muzzleloaders have come a long way: from firing inaccurate lead balls with unreliable primers, to inline rifles with incredibly accurate sabot slugs and primers that serve their purpose consistently.

 Our Hornady SST Muzzleloader Bullets Review

-I have no complaints about these bullets while hunting with them, but after scouring the muzzleloader hunting forums for several hours, it appears many hunters had issues with Hornady SST in years past.
-I did not find many complaints from the last couple of years.
+I have no complaints about these bullets.
+But after scouring the muzzleloader hunting forums, it appears many hunters had issues with the Hornady SST.
+I did not find many complaints written during the last couple of years, however.

-The complaints all centered around the terminal performance of these bullets, specifically the lack of bullet expansion.
-Many hunters said they regularly had pass-throughs with an exit wound the same size as the entry wound, which made tracking more difficult because the blood trails were inconsistent.
+Those complaints centered around the these bullets' terminal performance; specifically their lack of expansion.
+Many hunters said they regularly had pass-throughs, with identically wide entry and exit wounds, which made tracking more difficult because the blood trails were inconsistent.

-The reason behind the poor expansion is thought to be because of the lower velocity of the projectile.
-Flex Tip bullets perform incredibly well in modern rifle calibers because of the higher velocities.
-In contrast, black powder rifles can't achieve these velocities, which makes it less likely the bullet will expand on impact.
+The projectile's lower velocity is thought to be the reason behind this.
+Flex Tip bullets perform well in modern rifle cartirdges because of their higher velocities.
+In contrast, black powder rifles can't achieve these velocities, which makes it less likely the bullet will expand following impact.

-Hornady SST-ML is excellent for tight groupings during target practice and an ethical shot in the field.
-As long as you make a good shot, the bullet will do the intended job.
+Many muzzleloading enthusiasts praised these bullets' accuracy and consistency.
+The Hornady SST-ML is excellent for tight groupings during target practice and ethical shots in the field.
+As long as you make a good shot, the bullet will do its job.

 What Is It Best For?